-Pursuant to article 15, Law No. 37/2019, the acts of reproduction, communication to the public, making available to the public, distribution and lending of works protected by copyright for the benefit of blind, visually impaired persons or persons with other difficulties in reading printed texts are free.
+Pursuant to article 15, Law No. 37/2019, the acts of reproduction, communication to the public, making available to the public, distribution and lending of works protected by copyright for the benefit of blind persons, visually impaired or with other difficulties in reading printed texts are free.